Approved by Council: September 2003

 - communicating regularly with the trainee to discuss and review the trainee’s patient assessments, management, and documentation of patient care in the medical record.

-The trainee must:
+- The trainee must:

 - make the patient or substitute decision-maker aware of their name, role, stage in the postgraduate program, and degree of involvement in patient care;

-- communicate with the supervisor and/or most responsible physician:
+- communicate with the supervisor and/or MRP:

-- in accordance with guidelines of the postgraduate program and/or clinical placement setting;
+- in accordance with guidelines of the postgraduate program and/or clinical placement setting,

-- about patient assessments performed by the trainee;
+- about patient assessments performed by the trainee,

-- when there is a significant change in a patient’s condition;
+- when there is a significant change in a patient’s condition,

-- when the trainee is considering a significant change in a patient’s treatment plan or has a question about the proper treatment plan;
+- when the trainee is considering a significant change in a patient’s treatment plan or has a question about the proper treatment plan,

-- about a patient discharge;
+- about a patient discharge,

-- when a patient or substitute decision-maker and family expresses significant concerns; or
+- when a patient or substitute decision-maker and family expresses significant concerns, or

 - in any emergency situation or when there is significant risk to the patient’s well-being;

-The most responsible physician and supervisor must be mindful of the power differential in their relationship with the trainee.
-Also, they should not allow any personal relationships to interfere with their supervision and evaluation of the trainee.
-Any personal relationship, which pre-dates or develops during the training phase between the most responsible physician or supervisor and the trainee, e.g., family, dating, business, friendship, etc., must be disclosed to the appropriate responsible member of faculty (such as department or division head or postgraduate program director).
+- In order for the appropriate faculty member to decide whether alternate arrangements for supervision and evaluation of the trainee are warranted, the MRP and/or supervisor must disclose any personal relationship, which pre-dates or develops during the training phase between the MRP and/or supervisor, and the trainee, e.g., family, dating, business, friendship, etc., to the appropriate responsible member of faculty (such as department or division head or postgraduate program director).

-3. Patient Care within the Postgraduate Educational Environment
+Patient Care within the Postgraduate Educational Environment

 1. The majority of trainees in Ontario hold a certificate of registration authorizing postgraduate education, and are commonly referred to as “residents” or “fellows” in most teaching sites.
 However, a trainee may have a different class of registration depending on his/her individual circumstances: 1) pre-entry assessment program certificate of registration – commonly issued to international medical graduates (IMGs) for an initial “assessment phase”; this would include completing a “pre-entry assessment program” or “assessment verification period”; 2) restricted certificate of registration – trainees who have qualified under the Residents Working Additional Hours for Pay policy; 3) certificates of registration authorizing independent practice – trainees who have completed their residency program and qualified for full registration, but who continue to do fellowship training.